roesnera/rust_structs/README.md

- we can however reference the fields that were not transferred to second_user this derive statement applies to the User struct this allows for the use of Debug formatting with the println! macro this is a Tuple Struct no field names, just data types used to create a kind of Type
+ we can however reference the fields that were not transferred to second_user this derive statement applies to the User struct this allows for the use of Debug formatting with the println! macro this is an associated function similar to a static method, this is a function associated with the User struct this function does not accept a "self" arguent it returns "Self", a new instance of User this is a Tuple Struct no field names, just data types used to create a kind of Type